Pectin Methylesterase (PME) Pectin Methylesterase (PME) (EC 3.1.1.11) — Industrial Pectin De-esterification

 Jam & Jelly Gelling

-Enables controlled de-esterification of high-methoxyl pectin for reliable gel set in low-sugar jam and jelly formulations.
+Controlled pectin de-esterification supports reliable gel set in low-sugar jam and jelly recipes, ensuring consistent structure during scale-up.

 Wine & Cider Clarification

-De-methoxylates pectin in wine and cider must to support faster settling, improved filterability, and clearer appearance.
+De-methoxylates pectin in wine and cider must to support faster settling, improved filterability, and clearer product appearance.

 Fruit Puree Processing

-Modifies pectin structure in mango, apple, and banana purees to achieve controlled viscosity and improved pumpability.
+Modifies pectin structure in mango, apple, and banana purees to achieve controlled viscosity and improved pumpability in processing lines.

 Why Source From Us